Day 1: Los Angeles International Airport.

 After hours of traveling, I finally made it to my hotel, the Cabinn City Hotel.

-If you weren’t aware, Copenhagen is an extremely expensive city.
-For the price of $65 a night, I think I scored a great deal on the Cabinn City Hotel.
-The hotel is located about 5 minutes from the central station while only a 10 minute walk from the major city sights.
+If you weren’t aware, Copenhagen is a costly city.
+For $65 a night, I scored a great deal on the Cabinn City Hotel.

-The rooms might have been small with bunk beds and an airplane style bathroom, but the hotel was clean, efficient, and affordable.
+The rooms might have been small, with bunk beds and an airplane-style bathroom, but the hotel was clean, efficient, and affordable.
 Couples and solo travelers will have more than enough room.
-If you are traveling with a big group or you want a bigger room, then you might want to look elsewhere in the city.

 Dinner at Kødbyens Fiskebar

-Tired, but hungry, I knew I had to find something to eat before I fell asleep due to exhaustion.
+Tired but hungry, I knew I had to find something to eat before I fell asleep due to exhaustion.
 Luckily, with the help of Yelp, I discovered Kødbyens Fiskebar in the trendy Meatpacking district.

 Warm food and a few cold Carlsberg beers was a perfect way to end my long day.

-Last Updated on January 23, 2024
+Last Updated on April 21, 2024

-1. Thanks very much for sharing your travel experience.
+Thanks very much for sharing your travel experience.
 I hope to visit Copenhagen one day and it was fun to make the trip vicariously.
 I’m curious about something, though — what made you opt for the Cabinn City Hotel instead of renting a small apartment through Airbnb?
 Depending upon the time of year and the exact location of the apartment, it’s possible to find something homey on Airbnb that is in the same price range as your antiseptic hotel room.

 Is it because you felt that a hotel would be more trustworthy than some random stranger who might flake out at the last minute and cancel your reservation?

-• Heather,
+Heather,

 Sorry for the late reply.
 When I went to Copenhagen back in 2015. although I used Airbnb then, I still mixed in some hotels depending on the price.
 Copenhagen can be very expensive so sometimes I have to settle on a hotel over an apartment.